 If you are looking for colorful golf balls, that provide enhanced launch, ball flight, and distance.
 Check out the customer reviews of the Callaway Superhot Bold golf ball.

-- Best Golf Balls for Low Handicap; Move To A Single-Digit Handicap
+- The Best Golf Balls for Low Handicap Golfers

 - Golf Ball Marking; Is It Just About Identifying Your Golf Ball?

-- 8 of The Best Golf Balls For The Average Golfer; Which Come Out On Top?
+- The Best Golf Balls For The Average Golfer This Year

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.